aernesto/Code---changing-environment/README.md

 # Scripts simulating ideal-observer decision processes in changing environments
-This repository contains, so far, three projects, whose corresponding folders are:
+This repository contains, so far, four projects, whose corresponding folders are:
 NeuralCompCode/
 ClickTask/
-PerformanceSims/.
+PerformanceSims/
+sims_learning_rate/.

 # NeuralCompCode/

 This folder contains the MATLAB scripts that were used in the article ["Evidence accumulation and change rate inference in dynamic environments"](https://arxiv.org/abs/1607.08318) by Adrian E. Radillo, Alan Veliz-Cuba, Kresimir Josic, Zachary P. Kilpatrick.

 ## A few words on the topic
-For full information and bibliography, see our [article](https://arxiv.org/abs/1607.08318).
+For full information and bibliography, see our [article](https://goo.gl/AKshdd).

 The problem that we study, in its simplest form, is the following: an environment Hn alternates between two values, say H+ and H-, where n is the discrete time variable and Hn is a homogeneous discrete time Markov chain.
 We say that the environment is **symmetric** when the transition probabilities H+ -> H- and H- -> H+ are the same.
 We call this probability epsilon.
 An **ideal observer** makes noisy observations of Hn at each time n.
 The noise distributions are known.
 The observer's main aim is to decide which state the environment is in at any present time.
 A subordinate aim is to learn the transition probability epsilon.